commercionetwork/commercio-sdk.dart/docs/lib/tx/tx_helper.md

 ## Provided operations

-1. Creates a transaction having the given `msgs`, `fee` and `mode` inside, signs it with the given `wallet` and sends it to the blockchain
+1. Creates a transaction having the given `msgs`, optionally `fee` and broadcasting `mode`, signs it with the given `wallet` and sends it to the blockchain

 ```dart
 static Future<TransactionResult> createSignAndSendTx(